What are different classification of law ?

 4. Private and Public law

 The law which deals with the structure and function of government is called public law.
-It deals the relation between individuals to individuals and individuals to state.
+It deals with the relation between individuals to individuals and individuals to state.

 5. National and Foreign law